Pumi

 Top Takeaways

-The Pumi is a highly intelligent breed with their own opinion on everything—and, boy, will they let you know it!
-For active pet parents ready and willing to give their Pumi the mental and physical stimulation they need, the reward is a loyal, loving friend.
+The Pumi is a highly intelligent breed with an opinion on everything—and, boy, will they let you know it!
+A loyal, loving friend is the reward for active pet parents ready and willing to give their Pumi the mental and physical stimulation they need.
 Oh, and did we mention the gorgeous curls?

 Expert input provided by veterinarin Dr. Jackie Sehn, (DVM, CVH, VetMFHom) of MercyVet on Mercer Island, Wash., Karen Beattie Massey CPDT – KA, professional dog trainer at MayaLu Training, Argus Ranch, and Kinship dog training, and Chris Levy, Secretary of the Hungarian Pumi Club of America and owner of Abiqua Pumik.